John Amaratunga

 John Anthony Emmanuel Amaratunga (Sinhala: ජෝන් ඇන්තනී එමානුවෙල් අමරතුංග) (born 21 May 1940) is a Sri Lankan politician and lawyer.
 He is a representative of Gampaha District for the United National Party in the Parliament of Sri Lanka.
 He resides in Kandana.He was the minister Tourism Development, Christian Religious Affairs and Land in the United National Party led government.
 He also held the powerful ministry of Interior in the 2001-2004 United National Party government.

 Early life

 Educated at De Mazenod College, Kandana and at Saint Joseph's College, Colombo.
 He studied law at the Ceylon Law College and became a proctor in July 1966.
-He setup his legal practice in Negombo, becoming a Notary Public and a Justice of the Peace and Unofficial magistrate.
+He set up his legal practice in Negombo, becoming a Notary Public and a Justice of the Peace and Unofficial magistrate.

 Political career

 Amaratunga joined the United National Party and became active in local politics.
 In 1978, while serving as chairman, Sri Lanka Leather Corporation; he succeeded Shelton Jayasinghe, Minister of Posts and Telecommunications as the Member of Parliament for the Wattala electorate following the sudden death of the later.
 He successfully held his seat in parliament in the successive elections from the Gampaha District.
 During his political career he held several appointments that included;